taoning2014/srt-validator-website/README.md

 - [ ] Add missing tests.
 - [ ] Refactor UI.
 - [ ] Add more logic to UI e.g. disable button before user upload or type in the textarea.
-- [ ] Refactor prettier to only check changed files, add eslint to pre-commit.
 - [ ] User should be able to download the valid caption file by SRTParser.serialize.
-- [ ] Add deploy stript
 - [ ] Improve page loading time for the new HTML5UP template
 - [ ] MOST IMPORT :fire::fire::fire: play with UI, capture missing validation error (don't go too wild, just the regular errors, please)